EdwinLiavaa/satellite-broadband-service-chain/README.md

-# Blockchain/Chainlink : Satellite Broadband Supply Chain
+# Blockchain/Chainlink : Satellite Broadband Service Chain

 ## Inspiration

 This project was inspired by the vision:

-* Enabling Satellite Broadband Opertors in providing connectivity to people in remote underserved communities.
+* Serving the underserved people in remote islands communities with internet connectivity by leaving no one behind.

 ## What it does

-It is an attempt to automate all manual processes in the Satellite Broadband Supply Chain by replacing paper contracts with hybrid smart contracts across synergies from suppliers/vendors, finance, sales, logistics with assets tracking to both partners and end users.
+It is a proof-of-concept to automate all manual processes in the Satellite Broadband Service Chain by replacing paper contracts with hybrid smart contracts across synergies from suppliers/vendors, finance, sales, logistics with assets tracking to both partners and end users.

-Moreover, this project will enable a DeFi payment gateway for the remote Pacific Islands communities and also bridge the gap in the digital divide that is not provided by the existing banking infrastructure.
+Moreover, this project in itself is a DeFi payment gateway for the remote Pacific Islands communities and also bridge the gap in the digital divide that is not provided by the existing banking infrastructure.

-It demonstrates the journey of both equipment and bandwidth on blockchain augmented by the use of the Chainlink oracle to connect to off-chain data feeds.
+It demonstrates the journey of solutions in both equipment and bandwidth on blockchain augmented by the use of the Chainlink oracle to connect to off-chain data feeds.

-The Satellite Broadband Supply Chain is the sequence of activities and processes involved in shipping equipment from suppliers/vendors to the broadband satellite operator.
+The Satellite Broadband Service Chain is the sequence of activities and processes involved in shipping equipment from suppliers/vendors to the broadband satellite operator.
 The satellite operator then package them together with broadband solutions to serve telecommunications operators, internet service providers, governments, other service providers and end users.

-In summary, this project will benefit all stakeholders with empowerment of cryptographic truth to ensure definitive truth in providing connectivity to the underserved communities.
+In summary, this project will benefit all stakeholders with empowerment of cryptographic truth to ensure definitive truth in providing connectivity to the underserved communities by bridging both the digital divide and the geographical boundaries.

 #### Problems in Existing System
 ---